aptech/docs/docs/CR-dataload.rst

     :return y: data retrieved from the file.

-    :type y: matrix or array or string or string array
+    :rtype y: matrix or array or string or string array

 Remarks
 -------